Williams Tower: History

 Hines Real Estate Investment Trust Inc. put the Williams Tower up for sale in August 2012, selling it to Invesco Ltd. subsidiary Invesco Advisers Inc. for $412 million in March 2013.

 Major tenants

 The building was originally named for its major tenant, Transco Energy corporation, now part of the Williams Companies, the tower's current namesake.
-Other major tenants include Quanta Services, and the Consulate General of Denmark.
 The tower also served as the headquarters for the Hines companies until mid-2022.